 - Preserve and provide easements for dirt (hardpack) roads.
 By enhancing rural economies, you reduce the need to convert open space for development.

-With 750 thousand active cyclists in New York City and no recreational facilities not shared with pedestrians, North Jersey has a captive audience for cycle tourism initiatives.
+NYC has 750,000 active adult cyclists with no recreational facilities not shared with pedestrians.
+They represent a captive audience for North Jersey cycle tourism initiatives.